Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Introduction

 \section{Introduction}

-Let $\overline G$ be a group acting properly and cocompactly on a $2$-dimensional CAT(0) complex $X$.
-In \cite{BB} Ballmann and Brin proved \emph{Rank Rigidity} for $\overline G$, saying that if each edge of $X$ is in at least two 2-cells, then either $\overline G$ has an element of rank~$1$, or $X$ is a Euclidean building.
+Let $H$ be a group acting properly and cocompactly on a $2$-dimensional CAT(0) complex $X$.
+In \cite{BB} Ballmann and Brin proved \emph{Rank Rigidity} for $H$, saying that if each edge of $X$ is in at least two 2-cells, then either $H$ has an element of rank~$1$, or~$X$ is a Euclidean building.
 Two other strong\-ly related questions on CAT(0) groups have remained open even in the same $2$-dimensional setting.
-The first one is the \emph{Tits Alternative} stating that subgroups of $\overline G$ are either virtually abelian or contain free subgroups.
+The first one is the \emph{Tits Alternative} stating that subgroups of $H$ are either virtually abelian or contain free subgroups.
 The second one is even more basic (as it might be seen as a first step for proving the Tits Alternative):

 (See e.g.\ \cite{Swe}, \cite[Quest 2.11]{BestvinaProblemOLD}, \cite[Quest 8.2]{BridsonProblem}, \cite[Prob 24]{KapovichProblems}, \cite[\S~IV.5]{Cap} for appearances of the problem.)
 Surprisingly, prior to our work the answer was not known even in the otherwise very well understood case of lattices in isometry groups of Euclidean buildings of type $\widetilde A_2$.
-Swenson \cite{Swe} proved that for $1$-ended $\overline G$, negative answer to the Question is equivalent to no cut points in the CAT(0) boundary of $X$.
-Moreover, he answered the Question in the negative for $G=\overline G$.
-(Both independent of the dimension of the CAT(0) space.)
-Furthermore, if $G$ is finitely presented, then it also acts properly and cocompactly on a $2$-dimensional CAT(0) complex \cite[\S 1.1]{HMP}, so the answer stays negative.
+Swenson \cite{Swe} proved that for $1$-ended $H$, a negative answer to the Question implies the non-existence of cut points in the CAT(0) boundary of $X$.
+(Later, Papasoglu and Swenson \cite{PapSwe} showed the non-existence of boundary cut points independent of the answer to the Question.)
+Moreover, Swenson answered the Question in the negative for $G=H$.
+Recently, Papasoglu and Swenson \cite{PapSwe2} proved that if $G<H$ is an infinite torsion subgroup, then $G$ does not fix a point in the limit set $\Lambda G$.
+(The above results are independent of the dimension of the CAT(0) space.)
+Furthermore, if $G$ is finitely presented, then it also acts properly and cocompactly on a $2$-dimensional CAT(0) complex \cite[Thm 1.1]{HMP}, so $G$ is not infinite torsion.